 - Avoidable utilization and costs

-In this work, published in Academic Emergency Medicine (2015;22:172-81. doi: 10.1111/acem.12579), Dr. Galarraga and colleagues investigated conditions that could be prevented through improved primary care and compared cost expenditures for outpatient, emergency department, and inpatient visits for these conditions.
-Expansion of outpatient resources and improved health management of the chronically ill may lead to the avoidance of these conditions and their associated expensive hospital-based encounters.
+In this work, published in Academic Emergency Medicine (2015;22:172-81. doi: 10.1111/acem.12579), Dr. Galarraga and colleagues investigated conditions that could be prevented through improved access and quality of primary care and compared cost expenditures for outpatient, emergency department, and inpatient visits for these conditions.
+Expanded access to outpatient resources and improved health management for these conditions can avoid more expensive hospital-based encounters.